napalmz/apcupsd/README.md

 <b>Configuration :</b>

 Very little configuration is currently required for this image to work, though you may be required to tweak the USB device that is passed through to your container by docker.
+Pay attention to the HEALTHCHECK interval (HEALTH_LIMIT environment variable) which must be consistent with the APCUPSD reading interval (configured in the apcupsd.conf file).

 <details><summary>DOCKER RUN</summary>
 <p>